 (10) Provision for Voluntary Separation.

-I am given to understand that being mindful of all the above factors and only after realizing the difficulty in expelling the employee on the ground of poor performance, your management insists on his resignation.
+I understand that being mindful of all the above factors and only after realizing the difficulty in expelling the employee on the grounds of poor performance, your management insists on his resignation.

 From India, Salem